Sam Wood: Three comedies: Casanova Brown, Guest Wife and Heartbeat: 1944-1946

-A "Gaslight Noir": Ivy (1947), Universal-International Pictures
+Last years

 Based on a short story by Marie Belloc Lowndes set during Great Britain's Edwardian era, this 1947 melodrama is considered by some critics, but not universally, to be "a minor cinematic masterpiece."
 Wood's crime-noir stars Joan Fontaine as the "ruthless" and scheming social climber whose homicidal deed leads to her sordid demise.

 Ivy was essentially a collaborative effort between director Wood and producer and renowned set designer William Cameron Menzies, who also served as producer on the picture.
 Wood and Menzies had worked splendidly on a number of projects including Gone with the Wind (1939), Our Town (1940) and For Whom the Bell Tolls (1943).
 The fine rendering of the British upper-class milieu is attributed largely to the uncredited Menzies, although screen credit went to Richard H. Riedel.

 Photographed "lovingly" by cameraman Russell Metty, Fontaine's Orry-Kelly wardrobe reduced the actress to a "gorgeous artifact" and she complained later that director Wood neglected to develop the potential dramatic complexities of her character.

 Biographer Tony Thomas sums of Wood's directorial effort on Ivy:

 The film was strong on moods and mysteries and movement but there are those who felt that Wood was too obvious in his story telling, that more subtly on his part would have produced an even better film.